lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   #   Note the "./" before the name of the batch file.
   > ./compile-c.bat  ../../../SourceCode/utility-src/get-address-size.c

-In response, the compiler should produce an object file called ``get-address-size.o``, in the current directory:
+In response, the compiler should produce an object file in the current directory.
+The object file should be called ``get-address-size.obj`` on Windows, and ``get-address-size.o`` on Unix-like systems.

 .. code-block:: none

   # Windows:
-  > dir  *.o
+  > dir  *.obj
-  get-address-size.o
+  get-address-size.obj

   # Linux, MacOS:
   > ls  *.o